Income-Allianz saga: Union leaders concerned about impact on NTUC’s standing, ties with government

 During September’s parliament sitting, opposition lawmakers clashed with the PAP over the independence and effectiveness of the NTUC given its “symbiotic relationship” with the ruling party.

-NTUC deputy secretary-generals Heng Chee How and Desmond Tan, who are among the labour MPs, defended the congress’ independence during that exchange.
+NTUC deputy secretaries-general Heng Chee How and Desmond Tan, who are among the labour MPs, defended the congress’ independence during that exchange.

 “The union leaders agreed that this situation (halting the Aliianz deal) does not look good for NTUC, and it seems like NTUC didn’t act in the public interest,” said one attendee of Wednesday’s meeting who chose to remain anonymous.